jokester/jokester.github.io/posts/disposed/2017-07-20-understanding-keybase.md

 ---

-title: "memo: keybase from a programmer's perspective"
+title: keybase from a programmer's perspective
-publishAt: 2017-07-20
-slug: memo-keybase-from-a-pgorammers-perspective

 ---

 From a programmer's perspective.